Get Started in Peru

 For instance, educators and health care professionals of all specialties are needed to contribute their skills to projects providing the 12 Essential Services to Peruvian youth of all ages.
 It’s here where a coordinated effort makes an enormous positive impact!
 We work with your group to develop a lasting relationship with the community – and to enable you to continue to support Peruvian families after your service program.
 Health care professionals can help at the local Health Clinic with primary care.
 There are more than 1,500 children needing care and thousands of low-income families in the surrounding shanty towns.
 Students and teachers practice conversational English with Peruvian students, help with homework, and tutor students in math and science.
 Best of all – comparing notes with your teammates at the end of the day over an authentic Peruvian meal, you reflect on the contributions you’ve made and the culture you’ve experienced together.

 “As soon as I reached out, they came with outstretched hands into my arms.
 I was no longer a stranger.
-It was very heartwarming, and the people I met are friendly and caring, all working hard to make a living.
-In Peru, there is still the richest of the rich and the poorest of the poor, as in any other country.
-However, there is hope in all humanity.”
+It was very heartwarming.”

-“If English is the language of opportunity, it’s our rare privilege to play a small supportive role in our students’ quest for graduate studies, professional employment, and success.
-We’re inspired by their motivation; our hearts are warmed by the graciousness of the students, staff, and faculty of La Molina.”
+“If English is the language of opportunity, it’s our rare privilege to play a small supportive role in our students’ quest for graduate studies, professional employment, and success.”

 “This is my third program in Peru.
-I already loved the culture, so I didn’t have any expectations.
 It is absolutely unfathomable the depth of poverty in the partner community!
 But, I am positive my experience advanced understanding between cultures.
-They wanted to learn Conversational English, and I was able to give that to them.
-The love and joy experienced in both classes is indescribable.
-I always receive so much more than I could ever give!”
+They wanted to learn Conversational English, and I was able to give that to them.”